-Time for a drawing tablet review of a premium pen tablet from XP Pen, the Deco Pro.
+Time for a drawing tablet review of a premium pen tablet from XPPEN, the first generation Deco Pro.

 I’ve been using one for more than a year already at the time of writing this.
 I also mentioned it in this list of tablets under $100.
 It’s light, beautifully designed, and packed with all the necessary features you need to make high-quality work.
 A worthy weapon, I think, for both seasoned and beginner digital art adventurers.